 Similar appropriation of indigenous symbols occurred in Seattle by the Arctic Brotherhood, one of many upper-class fraternal organizations.
 During the Alaska-Yukon-Pacific Exposition, President Taft - usually presented as an opposite to the active masculinity of his predecessor Theodore Roosevelt - was inducted into the Arctic Brotherhood by Seattle boosters.
-Posing for a Nowell after his induction, Taft wore ceremonial robes which were visibly adapted from an Inuit annuraaq while seated next to his membership certificate.
+Posing for a Nowell after his induction, Taft wore ceremonial robes, which were visibly adapted from an Inuit annuraaq, while seated next to his membership certificate.
 Unlike an Inuit annuraaq, however, this robe is not made of skins but velvet or another fabric with a slightly iridescent effect and fringed with pure white fur and embroidered with the symbol of Arctic Brotherhood.
 Nowell has positioned his subject so that the symbol is nearly level with an identical symbol on the membership certificate, both of which showed a crossed Stars-and-Stripes and Canadian Ensign beneath the legend - “No Boundary Line Here.”
 Nowell captures an American president appropriating not only indigenous dress but the resources of another white colonial power for imperial economic might.

 Beyond direct appropriation or confrontation with indigenous masculinities, these fairs were also arenas for photographers to capture white masculinity as defined by the sporting contests of the era.
 If some aspects of primal and “primitive” masculinity could be admired by male photographers, the “primacy of the white male body” needed to be reasserted against a “host of challenges that might weaken, confine, or tame it.”
-Christchurch organizers - coming off the triumphant 1905 tour of the All-Blacks - originally planned for a rugby tournament however they decided against it due to summer weather conditions.
+Christchurch organizers - coming off the triumphant 1905 tour of the All-Blacks - originally planned for a rugby tournament; however they decided against it due to summer weather conditions.
 Instead, they replaced it with an “Axemen’s Contest” at the Sports Ground to draw “young giants, fit pioneers of a new bush country” to demonstrate their woodcraft skills by chopping timber in a variety of conditions.
 An image of the contest, captured by an otherwise anonymous photographer, shows white men arranged in neat rows chopping logs underhanded before a distant audience.
-Unlike their indigenous counterparts, these competitors wore modern dress however adapted to the conditions.
+Unlike their indigenous counterparts, these competitors wore modern dress; however adapted to the conditions.
 A careful viewer can see that they are in varying states of undress against the heat - forearms are exposed by rolled up sleeves while shirt buttons are opened to expose chests.
 Further emphasizing that not only the physical skills but qualities of white masculinity were on display is the accompanying report to the photo which effusively list each competitor’s height, weight, and age in an otherwise narrative recounting of the day’s events.
 But there is some ambiguity, the Press’s report enjoins readers to appreciate is as there “could be no manlier sport” before launching into a paean to the axe penned by an unidentified Canadian poet who happened to be no strapping male pioneer but the sentimental author Isabella Valancy Crawford.